Healthy Hair – Does your hair have too much protein?

 On the other hand, low porosity hair that has a relatively sealed cuticle in its natural state does not need much protein.
 In fact, proteins can build up on low porosity hair and ultimately lead to breakage.

-Diagnosing damaged hair: The protein test.
+Diagnosing damaged hair: The test for protein build up on hair.

 Cash says, “The way to tell the difference between too much protein in your hair and extremely damaged hair is pretty easy if you take a section of your hair, pull it taught, then drop a bead of water onto it from about one centimeter away.”